fritzo/pomagma/doc/hybrid_surveyor.md

 };
 ```

 The batch algorithms use embarrassingly parallel outer loops over E-classes with efficient set operations, avoiding the expensive inverse iteration that dominates incremental processing.
+This focuses specifically on the monotonicity rules for APP, COMP, JOIN, and RAND functions.

 ### Hybrid Convergence Loop